 How many minutes did it go from seeing Chena Huts online to booking ourselves a night’s stay there?
 Not long at all.
 It was a bit of a no brainer.
 If you’re looking for a ultra-luxury hotel in Yala National Park, then look no further.

 Chena Huts by Uga Escapes are in a class of their own.
-Never have I stayed in a luxurious safari lodge like it, nor had such a wonderful two days in total harmony with nature.
+Never have I stayed in a luxurious safari lodge like it, nor had such wonderful days in total harmony with nature.
 It was a very special stay and totally unforgettable.
-Whether it’s a luxury honeymoon in Sri Lanka, a romantic safari stay or even, a few days with the children, Chena Huts will do ensure your stay is total magic.
+So whether it’s a luxury honeymoon in Sri Lanka, a romantic safari stay or even, a few days with the children, Chena Huts will ensure your stay is total magic.
 Of that, I am sure.

 So if you’re planning on heading to this paradise island, then here’s my guide to one of the best luxury places to stay in Sri Lanka.